clairemariec/clairemariec/README.md

 ### Hi there 👋

+# About Me

+## Skills

+## Tools

+Jira
+- Creation of projects
+- tracking the progress of tickets / stories

+Trello
+- Use of kanban boards to track projects

+Notion

+## Certifications

+## Examples of my work

+## Open source projects I have contributed to

+## Books I Have Read

 <!--
 **clairemariec/clairemariec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.